Ways to Test Gold Ore In the Field

 Down to the Nitty Gritty

 So why learn about luster, streak, hardness, and cleavage?
-If you are reading this lens, you more than likely have an interest in learning about and/or finding gold.
+If you are reading this hub, you more than likely have an interest in learning about and/or finding gold.
 I do too.

 So if you stumble upon an abandoned mine, or start to take a miner's pick to a piece of rock with quartz streaks in it, how do you know, or have good reason to believe, the ore you have attained is a classic gold ore?
 You can use Mohs tests in the field to determine the ore characteristics and see if that jives with what the Mohs test has to say about gold ore.
 Though rather rare, gold does appear other than in pure nugget or string form.
 It can be mixed in with the minerals calaverite, kennerite and silverite.